SamiiRoebuck/research-blog/content/blog/competitor-analysis/leedsbins.md

 category: 'competitor analysis'
 ---

-Leeds bins is an app that allows users to add bin day reminders to the phone calendar and shows them the nearest recycling centre based on their location.
+Leeds bins is an app that allows users to add bin day reminders to their phone calendar and shows them the nearest recycling centre based on their location.
 It also has links to waste related information such as what do do if your are missing a bin, this may be a feature that would be good to implement in Kerbit as these may be the kind of queries that the users may have and including them in the app will mean the user shouldn't have to go searching for the information.
 It also has a link to the What Goes Where for further information about how to recycle particular items.

 ---